Holonomy algebras of Einstein pseudo-Riemannian manifolds: The general case

-\begin{itemize} \item $\h\subset\so(r,s)$ is the holonomy algebra of an Einstein pseudo-Riemannian manifold of signature $(r,s)$ such that there exist an orthogonal decomposition and the corresponding decomposition such that $\h_\alpha\subset\so(L_\alpha)$ is an irreducible holonomy algebra of an Einstein pseudo-Riemannian manifold;
+\begin{itemize} \item[$\bullet$] $\h\subset\so(r,s)$ is a reductive subalgebra that is the holonomy algebra of an Einstein not Ricci-flat pseudo-Riemannian manifold of signature $(r,s)$; there exist an orthogonal decomposition and the corresponding decomposition such that $\h_\alpha\subset\so(L_\alpha)$ is an irreducible holonomy algebra of an Einstein not Ricci-flat pseudo-Riemannian manifold;

-\item $\f\subset\gl(m,\Real)$ is a subalgebra that admits a decomposition where $\f_0\subset\f$ is a reductive subalgebra and $\hat\f\subset\f$ is a solvable ideal; the subalgebra $\f_0\subset\gl(m,\Real)$, defines the decompositions
+\item[$\bullet$] $\f\subset\gl(m,\Real)$ is a subalgebra that admits a decomposition where $\f_0\subset\f$ is a reductive subalgebra and $\hat\f\subset\f$ is a solvable ideal; the subalgebra $\f_0\subset\gl(m,\Real)$ defines the decompositions